 2. Ensure you pass the scorecards to the tournament organisers and inform them of any incidents or disputes.

-3. If you have sent off a player for the remainder of the game, complete and submit an incident report sheet [include link to Disciplinary Procedures].
+3. If you have sent off a player for the remainder of the game, you must complete and submit an incident report sheet.

 4. Always stretch and cool down after a game.